paretoman/votekit/src/pages/code_sim.md

 An example of a SimVoter is a GeoVoterBasis or a OneVoterCircle.
 This is an inheritance structure.

 A SimVoter has functionality for a voter that is specific to a simulation.
 Each SimVoter has a voter component.
-The voter component is a VoterCircle, for now.
+The voter component is a VoterShape, for now.
 This voter component is common to all simulations.

 ## Class Diagrams